Mayeul Akpovi

-Mayeul Akpovi (born January 5, 1979) is a Beninese photographer.
+Mayeul Akpovi is a Beninese photographer.
+He specializes on time-lapse photography techniques.

 Biography

-Passionate about photography since late 2011 in Besançon (France), Akpovi specialized in the time-lapse technique.
-He spent his childhood in the streets of Cotonou (Benin) and part of his career (as a developer) in France including Paris and Besançon.
+Mayeul spent part of his career (as a developer) in France including Paris and Besançon.
+He became passionate about photography since late 2011 in Besançon, France.

 His photographic work is focused on the capture of time and space as accelerated video called time-lapse or stop-motion time-lapse hyperlapse.
 Akpovi is known for his tribute videos to the city of Paris.
 In July 2013, he performed the first hyperlapse video dedicated to an African city.